 Online teaching: The department continues to build its online course offerings through Global Campus.
 The department currently offers an online Minor in Political Science.
-During 2019-2020, three new courses were developed, bringing the total number of PLSC course offered through Global Campus to 15.
-There are an additional four courses currently planned for development.
+Since 2019, five new courses were developed, bringing the total number of PLSC course offered through Global Campus to 18, with two more currently being developed.